oopanuga/Common-Provider/README.md

 3. Custom data parsers for complex settings

 ### Installing CommonProvider
-You should install MediatR with NuGet:
+You should install CommonProvider with NuGet:

 ```
   Install-Package CommonProvider